 At NESCBWI, Mr. Castellano suggested that I try converting the image to grayscale to see if the characters needed to be lighter to stand out more.
 He was right, because I found that the cat blended in just a bit too much.

 I made the final adjustment after returning from the conference.
 I lightened the characters ever so slightly.
 It's a subtle change, but I think the cat stands out just a bit more.

 My Finished Illustration:

 I'm very grateful to have had the opportunity to participate in the intensive.
-I learned so much—not only from working on this piece and receiving feedback from Giuseppe Castellano, but also by hearing his feedback to other people.
 Also, I discovered a new favorite story by Beatrix Potter.
 I highly recommend reading The Tale of Little Pig Robinson when you get a chance!

 I hope you enjoyed learning a little bit about my process.
 Please feel free to reach out if you have any questions.